AU Core Curriculum Blog

 The Core courses are what the faculty as a whole have determined are critical components to becoming a university-educated person, over-and-above any particular major or college or program.
 Because the University sees the skills developed through the Core courses as critical to success in any career, the undergraduate core curriculum is part of the University requirements for graduation.
 These requirements are spelled out to all incoming students.
 Thus any student is only "bound" to them to the degree to which they freely chose to attend Ashland University.
 Regarding "generalism," the professions and pure academic research areas at Ashland have made enormous strides.
 Our recent investments in facilities get students started on a path toward becoming experts in a variety of fields.
 The challenges of the modern world, however, also require "specialists of the general" who can understand the larger whole, can maneuver within and comprehend greater contexts of value, and serve as a counterweight to the dominance of narrowly trained experts.
 That is what the core curriculum here tries to foster.

 I once had an incoming freshman make the above comment to me at a freshman drive-in event and I mischieviously asked him: "Do you love your mother?"
 The student replied "Yes."
 I then asked him "Why?
 She is not in your major!
 Do you love music or art or poetry or religious ideas or discussing important ideas or historical events or great works of literature?
-Why bother with these if they are on in your major either?"
+Why bother with these if they are not in your major either?"
 The point is that some of the most important things in human life may not happen to be in your major.
 The undergraduate core curriculum calls for a level of thinking that can transcend the "major-o-centrism" that often accompanies specialized training or research.

 Satisfying our core requirements is a tremendous intellectual accomplishment, but it is only the beginning - it is a path toward wisdom.
 One could do all sorts of things to make things "easier."
 Professors could give students all A's in core courses - that would make it easier.
 Or we could exempt students from the core entirely - that would make it easier.
 Or we could stop hiring top PhD's from the finest programs in the country.
 Or we could reduce the work-load by preventing the reading of books for all university core classes.
 The fact is that Ashland's core is marked by rigorous academic inquiry.
 I would invite students to never think of the core as something to "test out of" or just something to be "gotten through" on their way to something else, but as something to be savored.
 It would be the equivalent of testing out of friendships with others so as to not have to participate in them.